researchstudio-sat/webofneeds/documentation/howto/README.md

 ```
 URI atomURI = // your atom URI
-URI socketURI = WXCHAT.ChatSocket; //or any other socket type you want
+URI socketURI = URI.create(WXCHAT.ChatSocket.getURI()); //or any other socket type you want
-LinkedDataSource = getEventListenerContext().getLinkedDataSource();
+LinkedDataSource linkedDataSource = getEventListenerContext().getLinkedDataSource();
-Collection<URI> sockets = WonLinkedDataUtils.getSocketsOfType(atomURI, socketURI, linkedDataSource).
+Collection<URI> sockets = WonLinkedDataUtils.getSocketsOfType(atomURI, socketURI, linkedDataSource);
 //sockets should have 0 or 1 items
 if (sockets.isEmpty()){
     //did not find a socket of that type
 }
-URI socket = sockets.get(0);
+URI socket = sockets.iterator().next();
 ```

 ## Bot HowTo: Setting Non-Standard Data for Atom
-Situation: you want to create an atom containing data that you cannot produce with the methode explained in the [HowTo on creating atoms](#bot-howto-creating-an-atom).
+Situation: you want to create an atom containing data that you cannot produce with the method explained in the [HowTo on creating atoms](#bot-howto-creating-an-atom).

 Let's assume you want to create the following structure: